Home

 Do you worry a lot?
 Do you lie awake at night worrying about how you're going to pay the bills, or about losing your job or house because of the economy?
 Do you live in fear because you are worried about the potential for terrorism in our country or the high crime rate in your city?
 Or are you worried that you might contract some disease or health-related problem or that your children might get injured or start using drugs?

-All this is understandable - especially if you watch the news on a regular basis (click on that “news” link to take advantage of another “Quick Tip” related to the news to help increase your happiness).
+All this is understandable - especially if you watch the news on a regular basis, which can cause anyone to "worry" and feel "depressed" (click on that “news” link to take advantage of another issue related to The News to help increase your happiness).

 And by the way, I am not saying here that you should just be oblivious to the "threats" and "problems" we all face in life.
 I'm also not saying you shouldn't care about what bad things might happen.
 And none of this means you shouldn't be doing things to address any potential setbacks or negative circumstances in your life.

 No, that is NOT the point here.
 What I AM saying, though, is that worrying about what might or could happen is not an effective strategy.
-There are many ways to deal with adversity and BeHappy! - even when things go wrong.
+There are many ways to deal with adversity, problems, and difficult circumstances.
 Worrying is not one of them.
+In fact, by worrying, we can make our circumstances and problems worse since it can cause an inability to best deal with our problems effectively.

 So, if worry is prevalent in your life, here’s a 3-step process to reduce – or even eliminate – worry and fear from your life: